-7.2 Removing data from Online Storage
+6.7 Removing data from Online storage

-Because the available space on Acronis Online Storage is limited, you need to manage your Online Storage space by cleaning up the obsolete data or the data you do not need anymore.
+Because the available space on Acronis Online storage is limited, you need to manage your Online storage space by cleaning up the obsolete data or the data you do not need anymore.
 Cleanup can be done in a variety of ways.
-The most "drastic" one is removing a computer registered on the Online Storage.
-Removing a computer results in deleting all data that was backed up from that computer.
-Therefore, such an operation must be carried out with caution.
-To remove a computer, right-click on its tab on the main screen and select Remove from Online Storage, then click Yes in the confirmation window.
+The most "drastic" one is deleting the entire backup from a computer on the Online storage.
+To remove the backup, click the gear icon in the box of the online backup to open the Operations menu and select Delete; then, click Yes in the confirmation window.

-The Acronis True Image Online options provide for automatic cleanup of the Online Storage.
+The Online backup options provide for automatic cleanup of the Online storage.
 You can specify deletion of files that have been kept on the storage longer than the specified number of months or days.
-In addition, you can set the maximum number of file versions to be kept on the Online Storage.
+In addition, you can set the maximum number of file versions to be kept on the Online storage.
 You can accept the default settings for those options or set the values you need.
-To change the above options, click Options $\rightarrow$ Settings on the toolbar, and then select the Storage cleanup item.
-For more information see Storage cleanup (p.
-120).
+For more information see Online storage cleanup (p.
+128).

-You can also manage Acronis Online Storage by deleting individual files or even some of their versions.
-Such deletions can be done only for the current computer.
+You can also manage Acronis Online storage by deleting individual files.
+Such deletions can be done only for the active online backup.

 - 1. Select the folder containing the files you want to manage on the directory tree in the left pane.
-The right pane lists the files in that folder. - If you want to delete a file, select it in the right pane.
-When selecting multiple files for deletion you can use the Ctrl and Shift keys like in Windows Explorer.
-Having finished selection, right-click on the selection and choose Delete in the shortcut menu, then click Yes in the confirmation window. - 3.
-If you want to delete some versions of a specific file, right-click on the file and select View Versions in the shortcut menu.
-This opens the File Versions window.
-Select the version you want to delete, click the Delete icon (×) to the right of the version number, then click Yes in the confirmation window.
-Repeat this for all file versions you want to delete.
-Having finished deleting the versions, click Cancel to close the window.
+The right pane lists the files in that folder. - 2.
+If you want to delete some files, select them in the right pane by selecting their check boxes.
+Having finished selection, right-click on the selection and choose Delete in the shortcut menu, then click Yes in the confirmation window.